$\sqrt{\log t}$-superdiffusivity for a Brownian particle in the curl of the 2d GFF

 The latter can be further split into two parts, corresponding to $|p+q|\leq|p|$ and $|p+q|>|p|$.
 In the first case $f(\lambda+|p+q|^2)\geq f(\lambda+|p|^2)$ and thus we obtain the upper bound

 for some positive constant $C$.
-For the other case we use that $f(\lambda+|p+q|^2)= \frac{\Ll(\lambda+|p+q|^2,z)}{g(\lambda+|p+q|^2)}\geq\frac{z}{g(\lambda+|p|^2)}$.
-Applying the same steps as above we get an upper bound of the form \begin{equ} \frac{C\sqrt{g(\lambda+|p|^2)}}{\sqrt{z}} \leq\frac{Cg(\lambda+|p|^2)}{\sqrt{z}}, \end{equ} which holds as $g(\lambda+|p|^2)\geq 1$.
+For the other case we use that $f(\lambda+|p+q|^2) \geq\frac{z}{g(\lambda+|p|^2)}$.
+Applying the same steps as above we get an upper bound of the form \begin{equ} \frac{C\sqrt{g(\lambda+|p|^2)}}{\sqrt{z}} \leq\frac{Cg(\lambda+|p|^2)}{\sqrt{z}}, \end{equ} which holds as $g\geq 1$.

 Now we look at \eqref{eq:absolutevalues}.
 First note that the restriction of each integral to the region $|q+p|<|p|$ has an upper bound of the desired form.
-Indeed for the first integral we can use $(\sin\theta)^2\leq\frac{|p+q|^2}{|p|^2}$ to obtain
+Indeed for the first integral we can use $(\sin\theta)^2\leq\frac{|p+q|^2}{|p|^2}$ (which holds for any $q_1$ and $q_3$ by elementary Euclidean geometry) to obtain